In 2007, author Nita Sweeney suffered one devastating loss after another. That year, seven of her close friends and family members died.

 We all know we should move more, but we may dismiss walking because it seems far too basic to be a viable or effective fitness option.
 It doesn’t seem to provide enough of a challenge to make a difference.

-Dr. Eugene Charles, a Manhattan-based chiropractor and director of the Applied Kinesiology Center of New York says his patients are usually more interested in Zumba, cross-fit, Pilates, hot yoga, or another exercise of the moment than they are with walking.
+Dr. Eugene Charles, a Manhattan-based chiropractor and director of the Applied Kinesiology Center of New York, says his patients are usually more interested in Zumba, cross-fit, Pilates, hot yoga, or other exercises of the moment than they are with walking.

 If the goal of exercising is a more functional mind and body, Charles says walking accomplishes this better than anything else.
 He describes walking as a way to tune up your mind and body.
 Walking makes you stand up straighter, it increases circulation to the entire body and sets it to a soothing rhythm.
 It also improves balance and coordination.

 Walking does all this by engaging what is known as the “cross-crawl” mechanism, where your right arm and left leg (and vice versa) move back and forth in tandem.
 This symmetrical crossover pattern is what babies develop as they learn to crawl, and is found to be essential to both their physical and cognitive development.